 Alternatively, you may print the certificate application from the website and mail it with a photocopy of valid driver’s license, valid state ID, or 3 alternative documentation, money order, and self-addressed stamped envelope.

 You may call the East Chicago Health Department 7 business days after mailing your forms to see if we have received it and if it has been put back into the mail, 219-391-8413.

 Yes.
 Below are the instructions for online ordering.
 There will be a difference in price for online ordering versus mail or office visit, and it will require a fax.
 Online ordering is faster than mail ordering but will come at slight fee increase.
 There is regular mail shipping (7 to 10 business days) or UPS overnight (2 to 3 business days) shipping available.
-Without faxing your items to the Health DPT your order will remain incomplete and you will be charged without receiving the certificate.
+Without faxing your items to the Health DPT will Not know your order exists and will remain incomplete.
+You will be charged without receiving the certificate.

 Online ordering is still dependent upon State Laws concerning valid identification and familiar relation.